AcalephStorage/consul-alerts/README.md

 ### Notifiers

 There are four builtin notifiers.
 Only the *Log* notifier is enabled by default.
 It is also possible to add custom notifiers similar to custom event handlers.
-Custom notifiers can be added in `consul-alerts/config/notifiers/custom`.
+Custom notifiers can be added as keys with command path string values in `consul-alerts/config/notifiers/custom/`.
+The keys will be used as notifier names in the profiles.

 #### Logger